 - Toro Energy Limited’s Wiluna uranium project

-Marenica believe that U-pgradeTM is not limited to uranium, and are investigating potential for application to other commodities.
+Marenica believes that U-pgradeTM is not limited to uranium ores, and is investigating the potential for application to other commodities.

 What is the environmental impact of U-pgradeTM?

-The U-pgradeTM process is a beneficiation process and thus there is limited use of chemicals, limited to flocculants etc, i.e. the ore is not chemically attacked and altered during the process.
+The U-pgradeTM process is a beneficiation process and thus, there is limited use of chemicals, limited to flocculants etc, i.e. the ore is not chemically attacked and altered during processing.
 The very low mass of the concentrate chemically attacked during the leach process, results in a reagent consumption of less than 5% compared to conventional processes, thus there is far less impact on the environment.
-There are <5% of the reagents trucked or railed through communities and the tailings dam is <5% of the volume of a conventional process.
+There is <5% of the reagents trucked or railed through communities and the tailings dam is <5% of the volume of a conventional process.

 Processing the U-pgradeTM concentrate at an existing refinery further reduces the environmental impact as the refinery will have established reagent transport corridors and the leach tail can be deposited into an existing tailings facility.

 - 16 Dec 2019